hokk0/Mywebsite/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Hugo Apéro.
+  Hi, my name is Ana.
 Nice to meet you.
 ---

 <!-- this is a subheadline -->
-I'm a Hugo theme you'll want to hang out with. :fr:
+I am an international student from Mexico studying Biochemistry in the UK.

-The page you are reading is based on a markdown file- look in `content/about/` to edit.
-There, look inside the `header`, `main`, and `sidebar` folders to get started building your own "about" page.
+Throughout this page I will show you some of the projects I am the most passionate about.